tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Definition: Describes the InformationElements assessed by a DataQualityNeed.
 - SubClass Of: amendmentProperty; issueProperty; measurementProperty; validationProperty
 - Range bdqffdq:InformationElement
-- Comments: Provides a relationship between DataQualityNeeds concepts and Information elements.
-For example, Validation uses this property along with hasResourceType to define a criterion in the context of related information elements.
+- Comments: Provides a relationship between DataQualityNeed concepts and InformationElements.
+For example, Validation uses this property along with hasResourceType to define a Criterion in the context of related InformationElements.
-Subtypes hasActedUponInformationElement and hasConsultedInformationElement allow data quality needs to be related to specific information element terms in a way that allows data quality reports to distinguish for consumers which information elements a test makes assertions about (and which only informed that assertion).
+Subtypes hasActedUponInformationElement and hasConsultedInformationElement allow a DataQualityNeed to be related to specific InformationElement terms in a way that allows DataQualityReports to distinguish for consumers which InformationElements a test makes Assertions about (and which only informed that Assertion).
 - View in: [term-list](../list/bdqffdq/index.md#hasInformationElement)

 ********************